aalgirdas/novel-semantic-parsing/README.md

 This repository includes the code and data related to the **"Deep semantic parsing with upper ontologies"** paper.

-One-minute video to understand what it's all about.
+One-minute video to understand what it's all about (take a book text and generate a 3D scene ).

 https://youtu.be/tl2sTSFBebU